SpenceKonde/ATTinyCore/avr/extras/ATtiny_1634.md

 ![Picture of ATtiny1634 boards](https://d3s5r33r268y59.cloudfront.net/77443/products/thumbs/2015-06-21T05:40:17.284Z-T1634AMain3.png.855x570_q85_pad_rcrop.png)
 * [Assembled Boards](https://www.tindie.com/products/DrAzzy/attiny1634-dev-board-woptiboot-assembled/)
 * [Bare Boards](https://www.tindie.com/products/DrAzzy/attiny1634-breakout-wserial-header-bare-board/)
+* **Azduino 1634 Ultramini - Coming Q2 2022**- fits in a DIP-24 socket (2 pins missing on each side to leave room for the chip).
+* **Azduino USB 1634 Ultramini - Coming Q2 2022** - fits in a DIP-24 socket (2 pins missing on each side to leave room for the chip), with a MicroUSB socket extending past one end.

 ### PB3 silicon errata workaround
 If you have no need to use the WDT, but do have a need to use PB3 as an input, you can keep the WDT running by putting it into interrupt mode, with an empty interrupt, at the cost of just 10b of flash, an ISR that executes in 11 clock cycles every 8 seconds, and an extra 1-4uA of power consumption (negligible compared to what the chip consumes when not sleeping, and you'll turn it off while sleeping anyway - see below) - so the real impact of this issue is in fact very low, assuming you know about it and don't waste hours or days trying to figure out what is going on.